lisaong/adl/SMDL/Day4/lessons/task3/task.md

  - Load the MobileNetV2 weights without the top classifier layers (`include_top=False`).
 Set it to non-trainable.

- - Apply a GlobalAveragePooling to flatten the output.
+ - Apply a GlobalAveragePooling to flatten the output and average across the batch.

  - Wrap both layers into a [Time Distributed Layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/TimeDistributed).
 This will allow these layers to be called on every sequence step (=every frame), rather than just on the first frame.